Hiring Employees

 Here's my final principle for hiring: most great talent is still employed, not searching, and is unlikely to come to you.
 This means you must go outbound.

-I search for great candidates in two ways:
+I search for great candidates in three ways:

 Let’s dive into this process step-by-step.